 - Does the water look and smell clean?

-Using these safety tips to prepare and plan ahead for bringing your pet along with you for a day out on the water in the boat will help make the experience safer and more enjoyable for both you and your pet.
+Using these safety tips to prepare and plan ahead for bringing your pet along with you for a day out on the water in the boat along with a proper pet insurance plan will help make the experience safer and more enjoyable for both you and your pet.